 If a properly completed and approved application is filed from October 1 to March 31, the property will receive the Homestead benefit for the entire tax year (and for all tax years in the future).
 If a properly completed and approved application is filed from April 1 to September 30, the property will receive one-half of the benefit reflected on the second-half tax bill (and full deductions for all tax years in the future).

-The Individual Income Tax Credit reduces the DC individual income tax liability of eligible homeowners and renters by up to $750.
-If your household's total income is $20,000 or less, you may be eligible.
+The Individual Income Tax Credit reduces the DC individual income tax liability of eligible homeowners and renters by up to $1000.
+The total 2014 federal adjusted gross income (AGI) of your “tax filing unit" was $40,000 or less ($60,000 or less if you are age 70 or older).

 To apply, file a Schedule H (Property Tax Credit Form) with your Form D-40 (Individual Income Tax Return).
 These forms are available in Personal Income Tax Service Center under Individual Income Forms/Publications.